International Piano Chamber Music Festival

-Eight young ensembles will be selected to be part of the festival programme, where each will give a public recital and take part in masterclasses with leading artists.
-Three ensembles will progress to the final concert in what promises to be an exciting finish to the festival.
+Eight young ensembles have been selected to be part of the coveted programme, and each are now set to perform a public recital and take part in masterclasses with leading artists during the course of the festival.
+Of these eight, three ensembles will then be selected to progress to the concluding concert in what promises to be an exciting, grand finish to the festival on Fri 23 Nov, where the following prizes will be awarded:

 - A commercial recording with Resonus Classics, for CD and download.

 - Mentorship from an experienced chamber music artist.

 - Professional engagements, including: Wigmore Hall, London, Winchester Chamber Music festival, Ulverston Music Festival, London and Chamber Circle, Brussels

 The two remaining finalists will receive second prizes of: